The Ultimate Guide to Using the Free Online PDF Editor

 - HR documents with personal employee data

 The tool uses no third-party analytics SDKs that could intercept file data.
-Your session ends when you close the tab — nothing is retained.
+The WebAssembly runtime runs in the browser's security sandbox, which prevents it from accessing other applications, system files, or network resources outside of what the page explicitly requests.
+Your editing session ends when you close the tab — nothing is retained.

 Can I edit scanned PDFs?

 Scanned PDFs are images embedded in a PDF container — there is no selectable text.
 You can still annotate, add text overlays, and reshape the document.
-For fully editable text from a scan, run the file through an OCR tool first to generate a text layer, then edit in this tool.
+For fully editable text from a scan, run the file through an OCR tool first to generate a text layer, then open the result in the PDF editor.

 Open the Free PDF Editor Now

 No signup.
 No uploads.
 No watermarks.
-Edit, annotate, and download — instantly.
+Edit, annotate, fill forms, and download — instantly.